robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/sharedlistitem.md

 # SharedListItem Data Object - Campaign Management
 Defines the base class of a shared list item.

 Do not try to instantiate a *SharedListItem*.
-You can create the following object that derives from it.
+You can create one or more following objects that derive from it.
 - [NegativeKeyword](negativekeyword.md)

 ## Syntax